omaraflak/Bluetooth-Android/README.md

     bt.connectByName("HC-06");

-Finally you have all the function implemented.
+Finally you have all the functions implemented.

     @Override
     public void OnConnected(BluetoothDevice device) {